-My father-in-law makes a fabulous German apple pancake, and in the fourteen years I’ve known my husband, I’ve enjoyed it more times than I can even remember, but it never loses its novelty.
+My father-in-law makes a fabulous German apple pancake.
+And in the fourteen years I’ve known my husband, I’ve enjoyed it more times than I can even remember.
 If you’ve never had one before, it’s basically a big, puffy, caramelized pancake for sharing.
-It’s a lot like a Dutch baby, but the apples keep it from popping over, so it has a more custardy texture.
+It’s a lot like a Dutch baby, but the apples keep it from puffing up.
+So a German apple pancake has a more custardy texture.
 And while it’s often flavored with cinnamon, lately I’ve been adding a little saffron too.
-This might come as a surprise if you’re most used to seeing saffron in paella and the like, but it makes total sense if you’re familiar with many Middle Eastern, North African, and South Asian desserts.
+This might come as a surprise if you’re most used to seeing saffron in paella and the like.
+But it makes total sense if you’re familiar with many Middle Eastern, North African, and South Asian desserts.

 saffron and cinnamon german apple pancake